Speedtest-cli is a command line tool by Ookia which is available for Windows,Linux and Mac.

 The options that you might find useful are

 Below is a screen shot of the command using the default options:

 Below is a screen shot of the command using the –server and –json options:

 The json option is very useful when you want to pass the data into a program as we do with node-red.

 To run it in node red we use the exec node which allows us to run external commands.

-Here is a screenshot of the node configuration; notice how the command line options are passed to the command
+Here is a screen shot of the node configuration; notice how the command line options are passed to the command.
+Notice the json option

 The node has three outputs